Docs Menu

 Custom Resources No Longer Delete Objects by Default

-Atlas Kubernetes Operator uses custom resource configuration files to manage your Atlas configuration, but as of Atlas Kubernetes Operator 2.0, custom resources you delete in Kubernetes are no longer deleted in Atlas.
-Instead, Atlas Kubernetes Operator simply stops managing those resources.
-For example, if you delete an AtlasProject Custom Resource in Kubernetes, Atlas Kubernetes Operator no longer automatically deletes the corresponding project from Atlas, preventing accidental or unexpected deletions.
+• Atlas Kubernetes Operator uses custom resource configuration files to manage your Atlas configuration, but as of Atlas Kubernetes Operator 2.0, custom resources you delete in Kubernetes are no longer (by default) deleted in Atlas.
+Instead, Atlas Kubernetes Operator simply stops managing those resources in Atlas.
+For example, if you delete an AtlasProject Custom Resource in Kubernetes, by default the Atlas Kubernetes Operator no longer automatically deletes the corresponding project from Atlas.
+This change in behavior is intended to help prevent accidental or unexpected deletions.
 To learn more, including how to revert this behavior to the default used prior to Atlas Kubernetes Operator 2.0, see New Default: Deletion Protection in Atlas Kubernetes Operator 2.0.

 To list all Atlas Kubernetes Operator resources in your cluster with kubectl, you can run: